Not all born in American Samoa want US citizenship

 Most property in American Samoa is owned communally among families.
 Within villages, there are communal lands where extended families live together.
 Family members select chiefs, or matai, to regulate village life and oversee the land.

-Samoan law restricts the sale of most land to anyone with less than 50% Samoan ancestry.
+Samoan law restricts the sale of most property to anyone with less than 50% Samoan ancestry.

-“There are still blood quantum racial restrictions on the ownership and alienation of land," said Michael Williams, a Washington, D.C., lawyer representing the American Samoa government in challenging the lawsuit.
+“There are still blood quantum racial restrictions on the ownership and alienation of land," Williams said.
 "And to say that U.S. citizens can't own land because of racial restrictions, that's the sort of thing that one would expect would come under scrutiny from the courts.”

 Some are uncomfortable with a faraway judge making decisions about their relationship with the United States, Williams said.